EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 3. **`isnotempty()` on the byte count deletes the finding** in exactly the environments that need the detection, and the direction of `in`/`out` is undefined relative to the client anyway.
 Three states, ranked, not two states, filtered.
 4. **`FileName has "heapdump"` cannot match a Spring heapdump filename**, because `heapdump2026-08-03-14-49123456.hprof` tokenizes to `heapdump2026` and `has` is a whole-term test.
 The clause is dead and the `endswith` beside it hides that.
 5. **The endpoint does write a file**, contrary to Monday's caveat. `HeapDumpWebEndpoint` creates it, the JVM fills it, `TemporaryFileSystemResource` deletes it after the response.
 That correction is what makes Act II possible at all.

+**And three of mine, which belong on the page rather than in a commit.** The first draft of Act I used ASIM's `EventResult == "Success"` as a fallback for a missing status code, which is *any* status below 400 — so a `302` to a login page, the signature of a correctly protected endpoint, counted as a served heap dump and could reach `P1` in the exposure inventory.
+The first draft of Act II collapsed thirty days of operator diagnostics into `min`/`max` and then asked a proximity question of the aggregate, which silently down-ranks every dump on any host that runs a scheduled JVM diagnostic — an exclusion list built out of a `max()`, three paragraphs after a section promising not to build one.
+And the same lane's filter carried a dead clause subsumed by the one below it, with multi-token needles under `has_any`, which is the exact inferred-adjacency mistake this article corrects the briefs for twice.
+All three are fixed above and all three are described where they happened. **Eight corrections in one article, three of them mine** — and the pattern holds from last week: the errors didn't come from not knowing the rules, they came from applying them in one place and not the one next to it.

 And one that isn't a query bug but is worth naming for anyone running a content pipeline: **the same behaviour got two different ATT&CK techniques on two consecutive days.** Monday mapped the heapdump work to **T1005 Data from Local System**.
 Tuesday mapped it to **T1190 Exploit Public-Facing Application**.
 Same endpoint, same source report, same threat, two techniques — which means a coverage map fed by both days has one behaviour reporting coverage in two cells and no way to notice.
 Neither mapping is unreasonable in isolation.
 That's the problem: a plausible mapping and a correct mapping look identical, and nothing downstream ever contradicts either one.